Wildlife & Animals – Ngorongoro Crater

 Best Time for Wildlife Viewing

-Wildlife viewing is excellent in the crater throughout the year.
-The scenery of the crater is most spectacular in the Wet season, from November to May, but at that time the grass might be long in places.
+Wildlife viewing is excellent in the Ngorongoro Crater throughout the year, although animals are most easily spotted during the Dry season (June to October).
+The scenery of the crater is most spectacular in the Wet season (November to May), but at that time the grass might be long in places.
 This can interfere with seeing some of the smaller animals.
 March and April are the wettest months.

 Wildlife Rating